GoogleCloudPlatform/bigquery-utils/views/audit/README.md

-This directory contains helper SELECT statements to query BigQuery audit logs \
+This directory contains helper views to query BigQuery audit logs \
 More information regarding each is detailed below: